Take the FIRST Tech Challenge!

 - The FTC Storefront opens in a separate tab, pop-ups must be enabled in order for this to occur.

-Team Registration Fee: FIRST HQ assesses an annual non-refundable team season registration fee of $295.
+Team Registration Fee: FIRST HQ assesses an annual non-refundable team season registration fee.
 This fee is payable via the FIRST FTC Storefront.

 FTC KIT OF PARTS (reusable year to year): Kit of Parts: For newly forming teams, the team’s season registration fee and initial kit of parts cost can be covered by the combination of the FIRST HQ and FIRST in Michigan FTC Rookie Team Grants.
 Rookie teams should order: Link to FTC Kit of Parts overview When selecting a build platform, take into consideration what build platform the teams around you are using (think robot triage).
 If there is no preference, most of our FiM FTC rookie teams use the REV Robotics build kit.
-Teams affiliated with sales tax exempt entities will need to upload their sales tax exemption certificate via a modal in their FIRST Team dashboard PRIOR TO purchasing products.
+If the team prefers an alternative FTC-sanctioned Robot Build kit to the REV Build Kit: Teams affiliated with sales tax exempt entities will need to upload their sales tax exemption certificate via a modal in their FIRST Team dashboard PRIOR TO purchasing products.
 Per FIRST HQ, there will not be refunds issued for incurred sales tax.
 The Sales Tax Exemption form MUST contain the following information or it will not be accepted: Dashboard screenshots of the sales tax exemption form upload process can be found on the Sept.
 21, 2020 FTC Blog.
 The easiest access point is to go through the “Team Finances” section (2nd section) on the Team Dashboard and select “Sales Tax Exemption Information” from the “Finance Options” dropdown.
 It can take up to 5 business days for the form to be processed but usually occurs more quickly.
 Questions should be directed to salestax@firstinspires.org.

 The base FTC Kit of Parts (KoP) is purchased through an online store operated by FIRST HQ called the FTC Storefront.